-A couple of weeks ago Stevie Dillon (Stevie Says Social) wrote a crackin’ article for us on why ‘‘Posting on Facebook isn’t a marketing strategy‘ After we read it, we knew that we needed to expand on her point regarding the hierarchy of business marketing.
+Prior to this article, Stevie Dillon (Stevie Says Social) wrote a crackin’ article for us on why ‘‘Posting on Socials isn’t a marketing strategy‘ After we read it, we knew that we needed to expand on her point regarding the hierarchy of business marketing.

 In it she stated:

 “Instagram is a sub-set of social media marketing.

 Social media marketing is a sub-set of digital marketing.

 Digital marketing is a sub-set of marketing.

 Marketing is a sub-set of your business plan.”

 To us, we found this point the most important part of the whole article.